Skip to contentBack to top of page

 The NOS was originally constructed by Sir Joseph Bazalgette in the 1860s.
 It was expanded in the 1910s and transformed public health in the capital.
 The NOS helped to end outbreaks of cholera and other water-borne diseases such as typhoid.
 It was also instrumental in improving the quality of water in the River Thames.

 Each sewer is 2.7metres in diameter – large enough to drive a transit van through.
 Wastewater flows through the pipes at a rate of up to 20,000 litres per second.
-This could fill an Olympic size swimming pool in 2 minutes!
+This could fill an Olympic size swimming pool in two minutes!

 We're now the custodians of this incredible Victorian infrastructure.
 It's our responsibility to make sure it's resilient to the pressures of modern day.
 This includes climate change and population growth.